-Option 1 – Temporary Flat Rate Method (new)
+1. Option 1 – Temporary Flat Rate Method (new)

-This method allows eligible employees to claim a deduction of $2 for each day they worked at home in the four-week periods, plus any other days they worked from home in 2020 due to COVID-19 up to a maximum of $400.
-This represents a maximum of 200 working days at home within a full year.
+This method allows eligible employees to claim a deduction of $2 for each day they worked at home in the four-week periods, plus any other days they worked from home in 2021 due to COVID-19 up to a maximum of $500.
+This represents a maximum of 250 working days at home within a full year.
 Please also note that you must work more than 50% of the time from home for each period.

 Under this method, the employee does not require any form completed or signed by their employer.
-They would simply calculate the amount and include it in the 2020 personal tax return as a deduction.
+They would simply calculate the amount and include it in the 2021 personal tax return as a deduction.

-Option 2 – Detailed Method (new)
+2. Option 2 – Detailed Method (new)

+In addition, the employee must obtain Form T2200S from their employer.
 This form provided an employer declaration that the employee did work from home due to COVID-19, whether the employee was or will be reimbursed for any of their home office expenses and whether those amounts are included in the employee’s T4.

-Option 3 – Historic Method
+3. Option 3 – Historic Method

-Employees who historically claimed home office expenses or other employment expenses may still choose to use the historic forms to calculate their home office expense deduction for the 2020 tax year.
+Employees who historically claimed home office expenses or other employment expenses may still choose to use the historic forms to calculate their home office expense deduction for the 2021 tax year.
 This will require the standard Form T2200 Declaration of Conditions of Employment to be obtained from the employer.
 Should the employee use this method, all supporting documentation for amounts claims must be kept.